Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Connections with generalized probabilistic theories

 Since for all $i=1,\dots,d$, it holds that $\scal{\rho}{F_i}{\mathcal V} \geq 0$ according to \eqref{eq:FiPolarOmega} and $\scal{\sigma_i}{u}{\mathcal V} \in[0,1]$ according to \eqref{eq:SigmaiEin01}, if there existed $j$ such that $\scal{\sigma_j}{u}{\mathcal V} < 1$, then,

 We used \eqref{eq:SumFi} to conclude.
 This yields a contradiction so that we conclude that $\scal{\sigma_i}{u}{\mathcal V} = 1$ for all $i=1,\dots,d$ which proves \eqref{eq:normsigma} under the substitution \eqref{eq:GPTsubst}.
-Thus, we conclude that if the tomographically complete generalized probabilistic theory $(\mathcal V,\Omega,\mathcal E)$ is simplex-embeddable in $d$ dimensions, then there exists a classical model for the tomographically complete prepare-and-measure scenario $(\Omega,\mathcal E)$ as in \cref{prop:basiccriterion} under the substitution \eqref{eq:GPTsubst} with the ontic space $\ospace = \{1,\dots,d\}$.
+Thus, we conclude that if the tomographically complete generalized probabilistic theory $(\mathcal V,\Omega,\mathcal E)$ is simplex-embeddable in $d$ dimensions, then there exists \vgrSC{a classical}\vgr{an operationally noncontextual ontological} model for the tomographically complete prepare-and-measure scenario $(\Omega,\mathcal E)$ as in \cref{prop:basiccriterion} under the substitution \eqref{eq:GPTsubst} with the ontic space $\ospace = \{1,\dots,d\}$.